AdamSadek/Sensor-Fusion-And-Autonomous-Racing-Cars/README.md

 The servo motor driver adjusts the steering mechanism to the proper angle once the vesc driver receives a steering instruction from the `/ackermann_cmd` topic.
 These electrical signals govern the wheel speed.
 The car is able to precisely follow the intended trajectory because to its steering and speed control.

-The absence of LiDAR and a complete Navigation2 stack, which are frequently seen in autonomous cars for navigation and obstacle avoidance, significantly simplifies the system.
+The absence of LiDAR and a complete Navigation2 stack, which are usually seen in autonomous cars for navigation and obstacle avoidance, significantly simplifies the system.
 Actually, the architecture is made to work with other sensors or in controlled circumstances where complicated navigational tools like these are not needed.

 # Software
 | Software  | Purpose |